Inference of Online Newton Methods with Nesterov's Accelerated Sketching: Numerical Experiment

 \section{Numerical Experiment}

-We empirically evaluate online Newton with Nesterov's accelerated sketching and compare it with exact and sketched Newton \textit{without} acceleration.
+We empirically evaluate online Newton with Nesterov's accelerated sketching and compare it with exact Newton, unaccelerated sketched Newton, and the SGD baseline.
+Our main goal is to examine how computational acceleration affects online inference, especially its empirical coverage and statistical efficiency as reflected by confidence-interval length.
+We compare accelerated and unaccelerated sketching through covariance QQ plots, and include SGD in Tables \ref{tab:1} and \ref{tab:2} as a first-order benchmark.
 We also evaluate our inference procedure based on the covariance estimator $\hat{\Sigma}_t$.
 Inference performance is assessed by the mean absolute error, the empirical coverage rate of the constructed confidence intervals, and their average lengths over 200 independent runs.
-Due to space limits, we present a subset of results while complete experimental setups and results are in Appendix \ref{app:exp}.
+Due to space limits, we present a subset of results, while complete experimental setups and results are in Appendix \ref{app:exp}.

 Following prior literature \citep{Chen2020Statistical, Zhu2024High, Na2025Statistical, Kuang2025Online}, we consider the same linear and logistic regressions with varying dimensions $d$ and covariance $\Sigma_a$ for random covariates.
 We also vary the sketching steps $\tau$ ($\tau=\infty$ corresponds to exact Newton) and sketching distributions (Kaczmarz and Gaussian).
+For accelerated sketching, Tables \ref{tab:1} and \ref{tab:2} report three refresh periods $N\in\{1,500,1000\}$ for recomputing the acceleration parameters $(\mu_t,\nu_t)$, where $N=1$ denotes recomputation at every iteration and $N=500,1000$ are periodic updates.
+This comparison helps assess whether less frequent parameter refresh can reduce implementation overhead while maintaining comparable coverage and interval lengths.